Medical Assisting Diploma

 What to Expect as a Student

-The emphasis is on clinical skills including instruction in medical terminology, medical insurance billing, medical office procedures, medical clinical procedures, as well as basic anatomy and physiology, and pharmacology.
-You will enjoy working with other students in labs while learning the skills you need for your new career such as: taking vitals, injections, preparation of lab specimens, equipment sterilization, dressing changes, suture removal, casting, EKGs and radiography.
+The emphasis is on clinical skills including instruction in medical terminology, medical office procedures, medical clinical procedures, as well as basic anatomy and physiology, and pharmacology.
+You will enjoy working with other students in labs while learning the skills you need for your new career such as: taking vitals, injections, preparation of lab specimens, equipment sterilization, dressing changes, suture removal, casting, and EKGs.

 We’re focused on career training — not just general education — so you will be job ready and can apply these practical skills you learn to your new career immediately upon graduation.